top of page

 Combine herb wreaths or bouquets with spa essentials like bath salts, handmade soaps, and scented candles for luxurious herbal spa gift sets.

-For a personalized touch, consider adding custom labels or tags with care instructions and the names of the herbs used.
+For a personalised touch, consider adding custom labels or tags with care instructions and the names of the herbs used.
 These herb crafts not only make charming decor accents but also offer meaningful and aromatic gifts for loved ones.
+Even simple gifts such as bamboo-lidded mini-jars full of homegrown dried rosemary or thyme can be thoughtful, practical and pretty.

 Floral Arrangements and Pressed Flowers: